Mount Bryant

 Hiking up the north fork of Upper Canyon Creek

-Before we reach the tarn we get a glimpse of the summit (left).
+Before we reached the lake, we got a glimpse of the summit (left)

-Some elevation is lost on the way to the tarn.
+Some elevation is lost on the way to the lake

-The ascent slopes of Mount Bryant from the tarn
+The ascent slopes of Mount Bryant seen Byrant Lake

-Before reaching the rock buttress on the skyline we'll find a trail.
+We headed to the rock buttress on the skyline

 Looking through the window of the rock buttress (mouse over for the reverse view)